 Adult support is essential to preschooler success.
-First, preschoolers will need to have adult help to get logged into their individual Wixie account.
+First, preschoolers will need to have adult help to get logged into their individual Wixie accounts.
 Logging in with a QR code can help.

 “I did it mommy!” – 3-year-old discovering new tools on her own

 Here are a few ideas for built-in Wixie templates you can use with preschoolers to help them develop fine motor skills, use technology successfully, and build foundations with reading, writing, math, logic, and more.

 Start with a click

 Preschoolers are generally familiar with coloring pages and may even have experience with coloring apps on a phone or tablet.
 If you open the template or assign it, preschoolers will only need to know how to select or click and not how to click and drag, which takes additional coordination.

 Wixie includes a folder of simple coloring pages you can use.
 Open the Curriculum folder, open the Art folder, and open the Coloring Pages folder at your teacher Wixie home page to find and assign (video instructions and print instructions) coloring pages to your preschoolers.

 If you assign a coloring page, preschoolers will see it immediately when they log in to Wixie and can simply select the file to start working.
 To fill an area with color, preschoolers:

 - select the Paint Bucket tool,

 - move over the area to fill, and